mitchweaver/bonsai/README.md

     └── bonsai.db    ←  database file
 ```

-Inside each package is its own prefix with given `/bin`, `/lib`, etc
+Inside each package in `pkgs` is its own prefix with given `/bin`, `/lib`, etc

-As a side effect of this, each `$pkgdir` is its own chroot filesystem that can
+As a side effect of this, each `$pkg` is its own chroot filesystem that can
 be used at will.
 In the future, this process is planned to be automated.

 Symlinks are created from the package to the outside root for seamless
 integration and standards compatibility.